 It was shortly before Thanksgiving.
 I was in the kitchen washing dishes when I heard my first music of the holiday season.
 Sick of talk radio and sick of election post-mortems, I gave myself a breather, turning the FM dial to something cheerful for a change.

-- Video: MNsure renewal process nonexistent Ed Morrissey 40 mins ago
+- Breaking: Pierson resigns Ed Morrissey 44 mins ago